spespe/UDF_reference/README.md

 2) ADD JAR path/reference.jar;

+3) ADD FILE reference_file.txt;

-3) LIST JARS; //verify all the jar is there
+4) LIST JARS; //verify that the jar is there

-4) ADD FILE reference_file.txt;
+5) LIST FILES; //verify that the reference file is there

-5) CREATE TEMPORARY FUNCTION reference AS 'pkg.UDFReference';
+6) CREATE TEMPORARY FUNCTION reference AS 'pkg.UDFReference';

 Then use the udf inside hive passing the file added to the hadoop distributed cache as second argument.